xuqi2024/openflexure-microscope/docs/usb_cameras/c270_preparation.md

 * Grasp the square lens mount and the knurled round lens holder
 * Unscrew the lens from the mount.
 There is some force required to start to unscrew the lens as it is held in place with a little glue.

-The [prepared Logitech C270 camera]{output, qty:1} and lens are now ready to attach to your optics module or lens spacer
+The [prepared Logitech C270 camera]{output, qty:1} and lens are now ready to attach to your {{includetext:"optics module or", if: , if: var_body is not _manual}} lens spacer

 [No 1 self tapping screws]{output, qty:5, hidden}